abiramigovi/CodingExercise_040825/README.md

 •	the second date is the latest,
 •	and the difference is the number of days.

-Input from a file, or from standard input,
+Input from a file, or from standard input , both ways

+Input file ="input.txt"
+for valid inputs , diff calculated and output stored in "outut.txt"

+Program has a main program to run - "MainApplication.java"